Sprutocean/Audata/README.md

 **The Solution:**

 Our platform provides the linguists with access to a geographically representative dataset of audio recordings.
-To gain access, the team needs to propose their research project to the v3-Data-DAO community and garner sufficient support.If approved, they will not spend any extra money and will only pay for clean and ready-to-use data.
+To gain access, the team needs to propose their research project to the Audata community and garner sufficient support.If approved, they will not spend any extra money and will only pay for clean and ready-to-use data.

 AI and neuronets development
 ---